 - Naxalism is a relationship between the development and spread of extremism.

-- Changes in industrial policy, the economic effects of liberalisation, and the impact on industrial growth.
+- Changes in industrial policy, the economic effects of liberalization, and the impact on industrial growth.

 Overlap in UPSC GS Paper-IV: